CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/task-mgmt-methodology.md

     Team->>Team: Retrospective (keep/change/try)
 ```

 ## Implementation of Kanban in Practice

 We use Kanban via Trello as our task management framework to visualise workflow and manage priorities.

 ### Kanban Board Structure

-We implemented our Kanban board in Trello with the following columns for Phase 1 - Planning, Design and Documentation:
+We used Trello as our Kanban board so that we can collaboratively manage priorities, limit WIP to prevent overload and continuously improve through retrospectives.
+We created the following columns to represent each stage of the task status for Phase 1 - Planning, Design and Documentation:

 - **Backlog** – Ideas & future tasks
 - **Sprint Backlog (To Do)** – Tasks planned for the current sprint